 Fortunately, you can help restore a healthy balance in your dog’s microbiome … and you can do this mainly with some simple changes in diet.
 Here are the three main dietary changes you should make:

 Any of these chemicals will damage the delicate ecosystem living in your dog’s gut.
-Look for natural alternatives whenever possible because drugs and chemicals will damage the microbiome and cause more illness and disease in the long run.
+So look for natural alternatives whenever possible because drugs and chemicals will damage the microbiome … and cause more illness and disease in the long run.

 Probiotics are literally healthy (pro) bacteria (biotics).
-Probiotics can help your dog restore his microbiome (and they’re a necessity if your dog ever needs antibiotics or other drugs).
+Probiotics help your dog restore his microbiome.
+And they’re a necessity if your dog ever needs antibiotics or other drugs.

 There are two ways to get friendly bacteria into your dog: with probiotic products or with probiotic-rich foods.

-- Look for a product that carries more than just a few strains of bacteria.
-If you look on the label, you’ll see a good mixture of Lactobacilli and Bifidobacteria … these are the most important strains and you’ll see them displayed as B. And L (for example, B. lactis or L. acidophilus).
+- You want to look for a product that carries more than just a few strains of bacteria.
+If you look on the label, you’ll see a good mixture of Lactobacilli and Bifidobacteria.
+These are the most important strains and you’ll see them displayed as B and L (for example, B. lactis or L. acidophilus).

-- Probiotics are measured in CFUs (colony forming units).
-This number should be displayed on the bottle and you’ll want to look for a minimum of 10 billion CFUs.
-Not all of the bacteria will survive the highly acidic stomach in your dog, so the higher the CFUs, the more likely the product is to help your dog.
+- Look for probiotics with a minimum of 50 billion CFUs.
+This is the number of bacteria ‘colony-forming units’.
+You can find this number displayed on the bottle.
+And you’ll want to look for a minimum of 50 billion CFUs because few of the bacteria will survive the highly acidic stomach in your dog.
+So the higher the CFUs, the more likely the product is to help your dog.

-- Look for probiotics that aren’t made from dairy or other sources that can create allergy symptoms in your dog.
+- Pass on probiotics that are made from dairy or other sources that can create allergy symptoms in your dog.

 Dosage: If you buy a product made for dogs, follow the dosing directions on the container.
-You can also buy a human probiotic supplement.
-If you do, assume the directions are for a 150 pound human and adjust the dose to your dog’s weight.
+Or if you have a human probiotic supplement, assume the directions are for a 150-pound human and adjust the dose to your dog’s weight.

-You can also use whole food sources of prebiotics.
-A couple of good ones for dogs are:
+And there are whole food sources of prebiotics that you can feed.
+A few good ones for dogs are:

-- Raw dandelion greens: sprinkle on food 1 teaspoon of dried greens per 20 lbs of body weight per day.
+- Dandelion greens: sprinkle on food 1 teaspoon of dried greens per 20 lbs of body weight per day.